sithmel/async-deco/README.md

 ```

 #### errors
-Errors are not cached.
-If a function fails, it will not be cached.
+If a function fails, the error will not be cached.

 #### logs
 | event       |    payload    |